skasim/gm-fabric-jvm/documentation/RPM.md

         }

 ### Pre-Remove script
-Before the RPM packaging is removed, if the service is on, stop it.
+Before the RPM packaging is removed, stop the service if it is running.
 As well, backup the full service.
 This is done to eventually delete everything but several directories that may container information like configuration or logs that we would want to transfer or review.

         #!/bin/sh -